tschroedter/idasen-desk/README.md

+# Latest Changes
+- Added support for Windows 11
+- Updated to .Net 6.0
+- Replaced Windows installer with self-contained .exe file.

 # Ikea Idasen Desk
-This repository is about controlling [Ikea's Idasen Desk](https://www.ikea.com/au/en/p/idasen-desk-sit-stand-black-dark-grey-s29280991/) using Windows 10 and BluetoothLE.
+This repository is about controlling [Ikea's Idasen Desk](https://www.ikea.com/au/en/p/idasen-desk-sit-stand-black-dark-grey-s29280991/) using Windows 10/11 and BluetoothLE.
 Ikea only provides an Android and IOs app to control the desk.
-I thought it would be far more convenient to control the desk using a Windows 10 or 11.
+I thought it would be far more convenient to control the desk using a Windows 10/11.
 The installation instructions can be found at the end of this document.

 ![taskbar](https://github.com/tschroedter/idasen-desk/blob/main/docs/images/Taskbar.png)